GauravBh1010tt/DL-text/README.md

-# DL - Text : Pre-preprocessing modules for deep learning.
+# DL - Text pre-preprocessing modules for deep learning.
 This repository provide you with modules for pre-processing the textual data.
+There are many additional functionilities which are as follows:
+- Preprocess data for problems like sentiment analysis, sentence contextual similarity, question answering, etc.
+- Compute lexical and semantic hand-crafted features like words overlap, n-gram overlap, td-idf, count features, etc.
-There are many additional functionilities including the implementation of evaluation metrics such as MAP, MRR, AP@k, etc.
+- Implementation of evaluation metrics such as MAP, MRR, AP@k, BM25 etc.

 ### Usage - Prepare the data for training a deep model (DNN, CNN, RNN, LSTM).
 #### 1. The data and labels looks like this: